cypherkaka/data-processing-app/README.md

 ## Data Processing Pipeline

 #### Detail
-This is data processing pipeline application which will take JSON input as POST and perform various operations.
+This is a data processing pipeline application which will take JSON input as a POST and perform various operations.

-A REST endpoint is taking a dummy JSON input, and the server puts the REST payload on Redis.
+A REST endpoint is taking a JSON input, and the server puts the REST payload on Redis.

 A Consumer will be running in the application, taking the freshly received message and persists it in H2 database.

-A REST endpoint is implemented for retrieving all the messages persisted in JSON format from the HR database.
+A REST endpoint is implemented for retrieving all the messages persisted in JSON format from the H2 database.

-The message should also be pushed through Websockets to listening browser clients at the time the message is received on the REST endpoint
+The message should also be pushed through Websockets to listening browser clients at the time the message is received on the REST endpoint.

-A simple HTML page is implemented to show the real time message delivery.
+A simple HTML page is implemented to show the real-time message delivery.

 ##### Tech Stack
 1. Spring Boot - used as foundation